rajeshchary/SendMail/README.md

 # SendMail
-Sending Mails to multiple Clients.
+Sending Mails to multiple People with attachment.